kim97minsu/git-lesson/README.md

 #### Setup your folder and files

-1. Inside your Week_One homework, create a new folder called `resume_page`.
+1. Inside the `github-lab` directory, create a new directory called `resume_page`.
 1. Change directories to `resume_page`.
 Create two files: `index.html` and `style.css`.<br>
-1. Using Atom, open your files and add the HTML boilerplate code.<br>
+1. Using Sublime, open your files and add the HTML boilerplate code.<br>
 1. Create a heading level-one tag with your name.<br>
 1. Open the `index.html` in your browser to confirm that everything is set up properly.
 Reminder: To open your file with your browser, from the command line, type `open index.html`